carpit680/teleop_tongs/README.md

 After you've gotten everything setup, you can try out Teleop Tongs inside simulation with Giraffe.
 Make sure to start with slow motions, to test your system, gain experience, and warm up.

-* Follow the instructions from Giraffe repository to setup your robot hardware.
+* Follow the instructions from the Giraffe repository to set up your robot hardware.
-* Use the `raw` branch of Teleop Tongs repository if you want to write to robot hardware directly.
+* Use the `raw` branch ofthe  Teleop Tongs repository if you want to write to robot hardware directly.
     ```bash
     git clone https://github.com/carpit680/teleop_tongs.git -b raw
     ```